nielsberglund/realtime-ml/README.md

 # realtime-ml

-Example of how we can do real--time ml with Apache Kafka and Python
+Example of how we can do real-time ml with Apache Kafka and Python